 That’s when she was referred to Maya Jerath, MD, PhD, an allergist with the UNC Allergy and Immunology Clinic.

-“Maya helped me understand the allergy and helped me deal with the adjustment to a new kind of life,” Perkins says.
+“Maya helped me understand the allergy and helped me deal with the adjustment to a new kind of life,” Jane says.
 “Treatment went beyond diet restrictions.
 It was also about coping with this emotionally challenging condition and finding a support system.”

-It’s difficult for Perkins to keep the allergy at bay, cooking for four omnivorous boys.
+It’s difficult for Jane to keep the allergy at bay, cooking for four omnivorous boys.
 Last summer she had three anaphylactic episodes in one month, despite avoiding mammalian meat.
 She can only suspect cross-contamination as the cause.

 Contact the UNC Allergy and Immunology Clinic to learn more about the alpha-gal IgE test.
 You can call (984) 974-2645.